Lax hierarchy, Solitons, Sumrules and a dual Lax hierarchy: Time evolution of the potential and eigenstates

 \subsection{Evolution of the potential}

-The potential $U$ and the boundstate solutions considered in sections 2.1 and 2.2 are time independent because the basis functions in eq.
+The potential $U$ and the bound state solutions considered in sections 2.1 and 2.2 are time independent because the basis functions in eq.
 (10) have no time dependence.
 If we consider basis functions $\lambda_k$ which depend on a parameter $t$ in the manner given by

 then eqs.
 (11)-(18) acquire a dependence on $t$.
 All $\psi$ and $\lambda$ appearing in sections 2 and 3 may be viewed as corresponding to functions evaluated at $t=0$ and the time parameter can be restored by replacing all functions of $\psi(x)$ and $\lambda(x)$ by $\psi(x,t)$ and $\lambda(x,t)$.
 Eqs.
 (11) and (48) may be used to find the $t$-derivative of $A_{kl}$ in the form